Haydenleung/MDIA-3109-Final-Project/README.md

 # MDIA-3109-Final-Project

 ## Topic
-A weather app specifially designed for travellers
+A weather app specifially designed for travellers in Vancouver

 ### Description
 This app is a planning tool that keeps travelers informed and prepared for their travels.
 This app combines real-time weather information from RainViewer with TripAdvisor reviews for hotels, restaurants, and attractions in Vancouver, BC.